Hard disk drive failure: Landing zones

 Around 1995 IBM pioneered a technology where a landing zone on the disk is made by a precision laser process(Laser Zone Texture) producing an array of smooth nanometer-scale "bumps" in a landing zone, thus vastly improving stiction and wear performance.
-This technology is still in use today, predominantly in older/refurbished hard drives and more recent lower-capacity Seagate desktop drives from the early 2010s onwards in cheaper models including the 7200.12 series, 7200.14 series models that are 500GB and under and was even still used in the 16th generation in one model (BarraCuda Compute 1TB ST1000DM010) introduced in 2016 being the one of the last known hard drives to use CSS, but had already been phased out in all 2.5" drives(since the early 2000s), as well as higher-capacity desktop, NAS, and enterprise drives since around 2012 in favor of load/unload ramps.
+This technology is still in use today, predominantly in older/refurbished hard drives and more recent lower-capacity Seagate desktop drives from the early 2010s onwards in cheaper models including the 7200.12 series, 7200.14 series models that are 500GB and under and was even still used in the 16th generation in one model (BarraCuda Compute 1TB ST1000DM010) introduced in 2016 being one of the last known hard drives to use CSS, but had already been phased out in all 2.5" drives(since the late 90s and early 2000s), as well as higher-capacity desktop, NAS, and enterprise drives since around 2012 in favor of load/unload ramps.
 Western Digital and Toshiba also fully phased out CSS in all their hard drives including the cheapest models.
 Some early adopters included IBM and Hitachi.
 In general, CSS technology can be prone to increased stiction (the tendency for the heads to stick to the platter surface), e.g. as a consequence of increased humidity.
 Excessive stiction can cause physical damage to the platter and slider or spindle motor.
 Though this older technology is still often found in older used/refurbished units that are still quite good for budget conscious users.

 Unloading

 Load/unload technology relies on the heads being lifted off the platters into a safe location, thus eliminating the risks of wear and stiction altogether.
 The first HDD RAMAC and most early disk drives used complex mechanisms to load and unload the heads.
-Nearly all modern HDDs use ramp loading(likely 100% of new models since 2025*), first introduced by Memorex in 1967, to load/unload onto plastic "ramps" near the outer disk edge.
+Almost all modern HDDs use ramp loading, first introduced by Memorex in 1967, to load/unload onto plastic "ramps" near the outer disk edge.
 Laptop drives adopted this early due to the need for increased shock resistance, and then ultimately it was adopted on most desktop drives around the late 2000s-early2010s when adoption accelerated.
+The only exception today would be lower capacity cheaper Seagate drives in their BarraCuda (ST1000DM010) and formerly Skyhawk/Pipeline HD/Video 3.5 HDD(these three discontinued and now use ramps) as well as used/refurbished drives.